Articles & Papers

 Jason R. C. Patterson.
 Technical paper, Lighterra, Apr 2012

 Detailed notes regarding the resolutions, bitrates and settings used for high-quality H.264 video encoding, and the reasoning behind those choices.
+This was one of several articles that were influential in achieving high video quality on the web – you can probably remember when web video such as YouTube went from quite poor quality to quite good.

 Programming Languages & Compilers